giladHaimov/BTWiz/README.md

 -->
 <p align="center"><img src="http://i.imgur.com/c6NmMh8.jpg"></p>

-# BTWiz: Async Bluetooth Lib for Android
+# BTWiz - Async Bluetooth for Android

+### Abstract

 BTWiz is an internal library developed & used by my team: www.mobileedge.co.il in Android Bluetooth projects for the last 3 years.
 It is hereby released as an open source project.

 For licensing details please visit http://www.apache.org/licenses/LICENSE-2.0

+If you wish to comment on/contribute to BTWiz, feel free to contact me directly.

+Gilad Haimov
+gilad@MobileEdge.co.il

 ### Benefits